Ivy-chemutai/smart-goal-planner/README.md

 - Address: Moringa School, Ngong Road, Nairobi

 ## Troubleshooting
-If you have issues, ensure the JSON server is running on port 3000 and check the browser console for errors.
+If you encounter issues, please make sure the JSON server is running on port 3000 and check the browser console for any errors.

+##AUTHOR
+ivvy.

+HAPPY CODING!